 Introduction stage of a product life cycle

-The introduction stage of a product's life cycle is when you can build an awareness of your product or service in certain markets.
+The introduction stage of a product's life cycle is the time to build awareness of your product or service in certain markets.

 Introduction stage of product life cycle - objectives

 During the introduction stage, you should concentrate on building a base for your product, and focus on the following marketing factors:

 You should initially start pricing at the highest point you believe possible to achieve.
 You can also consider a skimming price strategy - charging a relatively high price for a short time when you launch a new, innovative or much-improved product.
 Skimming capitalises on customers who are willing to pay more to be one of the first to have a new product.
 You can lower the prices later when demand from the early adopters falls.

 A penetration pricing strategy may work best for businesses entering a new market or building on a relatively small market share.
 It involves the setting of lower, rather than higher prices to achieve a large, if not dominant market share.

 See how to price your product or service.

 Your distribution should be selective and limited to a specific type of consumer until your product is accepted.
 Also, you should consider different distribution models during different periods of the product life cycle, eg new products for different seasons in a clothes shop.